waqasbhatti/lcc-server/README.md

 Future functionality will include:

-- federation APIs so multiple lcc-servers can appear in a single portal. this will involve metadata tagging for bandpass, sky footprint, time coverage, etc.
+- federation APIs so multiple lcc-servers can appear in a single portal. this will involve metadata tagging for bandpass, sky footprint, time coverage, etc., sharing data in a global backing database so if nodes go offline, they can recover from other nodes

 - public classification interfaces for periodic variable classification, a rich exploration interface built on web-GL